raspberrypilearning/ghostbusters/en/step_3.md

 pick random (1) to (10)
 ```

 --- /hint ---

 --- hint ---

-Your code should look either like this:
+Your code could look either like this:

 ![ghost-sprite](images/ghost-sprite.png)

 ``` blocks
 when flag clicked
 forever